Top-Level Domain

 You can secure a new Top-Level Domain (TLD) in diverse ways, depending on its release status:

-1. Mandatory Reservation: If the exact release date is already known, you can reserve the TLD at a predetermined price.
+1. Mandatory Reservation: If the exact release date is already known, you can reserve a TLD at a predetermined price.
 This provides certainty about its availability.

 2. Non-binding Reservation: If there are no details available regarding the release, you can usually make a free and non-binding reservation.
 This allows you to secure the TLD in advance without committing to specific conditions.